Writing and editing Co-authoring content with third parties

 If you need to credit an external organisation that you have collaborated with when writing the content, include an acknowledgements subsection within:

-• the Data sources and quality section of an analysis article
+- the Data sources and quality section of a bulletin, headline release or analysis article

 Avoid adding acknowledgements as numbered sections, or as subsections near the beginning of publications.
 The main analysis and information should always come first to reflect users’ priorities.